-I grew up in Northern France and my house was right on the coast by the English channel.
-We had a small pier that docked our families boats and my job one summer was to put up gooseneck lighting on both sides of the dock.
-We wanted to set up these lights so my family could take the boats out at night and also be able to fish much later in the evenings.
-I went to the store to get 5 new gooseneck light fixtures and I got to choose which style and color I wanted for the dock.
-I went with a mint green which had a nice vintage feel to it.
+I grew up in a coastal house in northern France, right by the English Channel.
+We had a small pier that docked our family’s boats.
+It was my job one summer was to install gooseneck lighting on both sides of the dock.
+In addition to the increased safety, these lights would allow my family to take the boats out at night and fish much later in the evenings.
+I went to the store to pick up five new gooseneck light fixtures with plenty of style and color choices to fit the dock just right.
+I chose a mint green with a nice vintage feel to it.

 I got started early with the hope of finishing by the evening so we could enjoy the night outdoors.
 It was admittedly difficult to install the lights as the dock swayed with the current.
 The first two looked so good once they were up that I had to take a moment to just marvel at them.
 However, nighttime was fast approaching and just as I was installing the third one, rain began to fall.
 I thought it might be best to wait to deal with the electrical wiring until the rain passed.

 I ultimately decided to remain out there while it was raining, quickly putting up the lights before the conditions worsened.
 Though I was soaked, I felt quite proud of the finished work.
 The next morning, my family saw for themselves and affirmed my pride.
 That evening, we decided to go fishing under the new goosenecks’ illumination.
 With the later hours the lights afforded us, we were able to catch far more than we ever had before.